 During October and November I spent one day a week in my first practicum in a grade 2 class.
 It was so exciting to actually be up in front of the kids teaching lessons that I had created myself.
 We talked about peace and how to be kind to one another, we practiced asking each other open-ended questions to build relationships and conversational skills, and we wrote postcards to share our knowledge about different places around the world.
 Being in the classroom and seeing the wonder on these kids’ faces when they learned something new or when something they had been struggling with finally clicked just completely reinforced my desire and dedication to becoming an educator.
 And I’m already 1/4 of the way to making my dream a reality.

-In addition to going back to school I also started working as a copywriter for a social media agency based out of Kamloops.
+In addition to officially becoming a student teacher, I also started working as a copywriter for a social media agency based out of Kamloops.
 I replied to an online ad in a facebook group that I am a part of called Girlcrush Collective and it turned out to be the perfect side hustle for me.
 My boss, Alaysha, is an amazing woman who is incredibly talented at social media management, among other things.
 I remember the day that we met and she interviewed me via video chat and was getting ready to go quit her 9-5 that day to pursue her passions and grow her business.
 I was so incredibly inspired by her that I knew I wanted to join her on her path to success.

 And she is killing it!